 While breast enhancement surgeries have the highest satisfaction rate when compared to other cosmetic surgeries, there are some risks of complications including:

 Although rare, the nerves and milk ducts, not to mention milk glands, can be damaged while undergoing breast enhancement surgery.
 If nerve damage occurs, there is a chance that you may experience a loss of sensation around the areola.
 Similarly, if the milk ducts are damaged during the surgery, you may not be able to produce as much milk.
 In either case, your ability to breastfeed your baby will be significantly compromised.

-In summation, it is entirely possible to breastfeed your baby after undergoing breast enhancement surgery, however, you should do your due diligence in choosing the right cosmetic surgeon for your procedure.
-Our board certified plastic surgeon Dr. Coan can meet with you to discuss breastfeeding after your breast augmentation.
+In summation, it is entirely possible to breastfeed your baby after undergoing breast enhancement surgery.
+However, you must carefully choose the right cosmetic surgeon for your procedure.
+Our board-certified plastic surgeon Dr. Coan can meet with you to discuss breastfeeding after your breast augmentation.
 Contact our office today to schedule your consultation.Return to Overview